Exercise: Fibonacci

 Additional exercices Rustlings

-for the additional exercises in this course.
+We will be using rustlings for the additional exercises in this course.

 Before starting with the exercises, you have to follow the following steps: